Physics of 1 keV line in X-ray binaries: Fitting the 1 keV features with Cloudy

-To model the continuum emission in Cyg X-2 within the energy range of 0.5-2.0 keV, we utilized the XSPEC model \texttt{tbabs*(diskbb+powerlaw)}, with the Galactic absorption hydrogen column density fixed at 2.2 $\times$ 10$^{21}$ cm$^{2}$.
-Although broader energy spectra would require an additional single-temperature blackbody component \citep{2022ApJ...927..112L}, our continuum model adequately fits the 0.5-2.0 keV range.
-The best-fit temperature for the \texttt{diskbb} component was found to be 1.64 $\pm$ 0.03 keV, with a photon index for the power-law measured at 2.78 $^{+0.06}_{-0.07}$.
-In Figure \ref{fig:cygx2}, Panel a, we presented the overlaid continuum model with the spectrum.
-The lower sub-figure displays the residual, revealing a significant positive residual between 0.5 and 1.3 keV, with a less pronounced negative residual found between 1.4 and 2.0 keV.\\ Subsequently, we incorporated a CIE plasma emission model into our spectral analysis, integrating it with the continuum model, as shown in panel b of Figure \ref{fig:cygx2}.
-The best-fit temperature for the \texttt{diskbb} component was determined to be 1.61 $\pm$ 0.04 keV, accompanied by a photon index for the power-law measured at 2.80 $\pm$ 0.07.
-The CIE component yielded a best-fit temperature of log$(T$/keV) = 7.01 $\pm$ 0.03, a best-fit column density of log$(N _{\rm H}$/cm$^{2}$) = 21.5 $\pm$ 0.3, log $(n_{\rm e}$/cm$^{-3}$) = 12.9 $\pm$ 0.1, while for the PIE absorption model, the best-fit parameters were log $\xi$ = 3.50 $\pm$ 0.25, log$(N _{\rm H}$/cm$^{2}$) = 20.8 $\pm$ 0.2.
-The electron density remained unchanged.
-The parameters of the PIE emission/absorption model and velocity broadening values remained unchanged from the continuum + CIE + PIE emission/absorption model.
-For the reflection model, we assumed high electron density (log $(n_{\rm e}$/cm$^{-3}$) = 20) and column density (log$(N$$_{\rm H}$/cm$^{2}$) = 23) and maintained them as fixed parameters.
-The best-fit parameters for the reflection model were determined to be log~$\xi$ = 2.1 $\pm$ 0.1, an inner radius of log($r_{in}$/cm) = 6.50 $\pm$ 0.18, and an illumination angle of 54$^{\circ}$ $\pm$ 8$^{\circ}$.
+In earlier studies, reflection features were detected in Cyg X-2 within the energy range of 0.5-0.8 keV.
+For comprehensive modeling of the 1 keV feature in Cyg X-2, a continuum + CIE emission + PIE emission/absorption model + reflection model was utilized to fit the observed spectrum, as shown in the bottom right panel of Figure \ref{fig:cygx2}.
+The best-fit parameters for the \texttt{diskbb} and power-law index remained the same.
+For the CIE model, we derived the best-fit temperature to be log$(T$/K) = 7.11 $\pm$ 0.03, best-fit column density to be and log$(N _{\rm H}$/cm$^{-2}$) = 23) and maintained them as fixed parameters.
+The best-fit parameters for the reflection model were determined to be log~$\xi$ = 2.1 $\pm$ 0.3, an inner radius of log($r_{in}$/cm) = 6.50 $\pm$ 0.25, and an illumination angle of 54$^{\circ}$ $\pm$ 8$^{\circ}$.
 The fit further improved with $\Delta$C-stat $>$ 380 compared to the continuum-only model.
 The application of this combined model successfully eliminated both emission and absorption residuals, as demonstrated in the lower subfigure of Figure \ref{fig:cygx2}d.
-The contour plots displayed in Fig \ref{fig:em1}, \ref{fig:em2}, \ref{fig:abs1}, \ref{fig:abs2}, \ref{fig:col}, and the linear plot displayed in Fig \ref{fig:ref} illustrate the best-fit parameters of this final model, symbolized by red diamonds.
+The contour plots displayed in Fig \ref{fig:em1}, \ref{fig:em2}, \ref{fig:abs1}, \ref{fig:abs2}, \ref{fig:col}, and the linear plot displayed in Fig \ref{fig:ref} illustrate the best-fit parameters of this final model, symbolized by red inverted squares.